 fresh parmesan, optional

-1. In a large pot, add 2 tablespoon of olive oil and place the pot over medium heat.
-Sear the chicken on the first side for 4 minutes.
-Flip the chicken over and continue to cook for another 3 minutes.
-Remove the chicken and place it on a plate, while you prepare the sauce.
+1. In a large pot, add 2 tablespoon of olive oil and place pot over medium heat.
+Sear chicken on first side for 4 minutes.
+Flip chicken over and continue to cook for another 3 minutes.
+Remove chicken and place it on a plate, while you prepare sauce.

-2. In the same pot, add another tablespoon of olive oil with the onion, celery and carrots, over medium heat.
-Saute for 4 minutes or until the vegetables soften slightly.
-Then, add the garlic and continue to cook for 2 minutes.
+2. In same pot as you seared chicken, add another tablespoon of olive oil with onion, celery and carrots, and place over medium heat.
+Saute for 4 minutes or until vegetables soften slightly.
+Add garlic and continue to cook for 2 minutes.

-3. Next, add the tomatoes, chicken broth, worchestershire, red pepper flakes, 1/4 teaspoon black pepper and 1 teaspoon of salt.
-Stir the sauce to combine the flavors and then add the pancetta, continue to cook the sauce for 3 minutes.
+3. Add tomatoes, chicken broth, Worcestershire, red pepper flakes, 1/4 teaspoon black pepper and 1 teaspoon of salt.
+Stir sauce to combine flavors and add pancetta.
+Continue to cook sauce for 3 minutes.

-4. Then, add the seared chicken thighs back into the sauce, along with the fresh thyme.
-Cover the pot and simmer the sauce for 1 1/2 hours.
+4. Add seared chicken thighs into sauce, along with fresh thyme.
+Cover pot and simmer sauce for 1 1/2 hours.
 Prepare pasta according to package instructions, drain and reserve.